 The Environmental Protection Agency has highlighted, as a key concern, the decline in high status waters over the past two decades.
-According to the 2009 Environmental Protection Agency indicators report the number of high quality river sites, nationally, has almost halved over the last 20 years and the Shannon IRBD is one of the districts that has seen the greatest decline in high quality river sites.
+According to the 2009 Environmental Protection Agency indicators report the number of high quality river sites, nationally, has almost halved over the last 20 years with the greatest decline in the North Western, Neagh Bann and Shannon districts.